Subscriptions

 plans, an error is thrown during the acquisition checkout.

-You can configure a customer's subscription to start with a free trial period.
+You can configure a customer's subscription to include a free trial period.
 This section provides information on defining trial and paid plans before deployment.
 How you handle subscription acquisitions that involve free trials depends on the checkout solution(s) you've selected.
 Use the following table to access the relevant content:

 Refer to Defining plans for general information on plans and their relationship to subscriptions.